Status pages & boards

 -

-Open Status boards — From the console, go to the area where status boards / service boards are managed (the video starts from this context).
+Open Status boards — From the console, go to the area where status boards / service boards are managed.

 -